Email FacebookTwitterMenu burgerClose thin

 Pros

-- Anyone can be named your beneficiary.
+• You can name anyone as your beneficiary.
 You can use a transfer on death deed to pass property to anyone when you die.
 This includes family members, friends, other loved ones or even charitable causes.

 Cons

-- Joint ownership takes precedence.
-If the property is jointly owned with someone else, that ownership supersedes a TOD deed.
+• Joint ownership takes precedence.
+When a joint owner still exists, that ownership supersedes a TOD deed.
 The property will instead transfer to the other owner if you pass away.
 Once they also pass away, the TOD deed will go into effect (if still valid).

 Bottom Line